wuuu110/NCO-solvers-for-VRP/README.md

-# A Repository of the Papers Address Vehicle Routing Problems Using Neural Combinatorial Optimization Solvers
+# A Repository of the Studies Addressing Vehicle Routing Problems Using Neural Combinatorial Optimization Solvers
 This repository provides an up-to-date list of studies addressing Vehicle Routing Problems (VRPs) using Neural Combinatorial Optimization (NCO) solvers.
-It follows the taxonomy provided in our paper "[Neural Combinatorial Optimization Solvers for Vehicle Routing Problems: A Survey]()".
+It follows the taxonomy provided in our manuscript "[Neural Combinatorial Optimization Solvers for Vehicle Routing Problems: A Survey]()".
 We are dedicated to updating this repository on a monthly basis.
 Your participation is appreciated; please consider starring ⭐️ this repository to stay informed about the latest updates and cite our paper if you find this repository beneficial 🚀🚀🚀.

 ```
 @misc{wu_2024_neural,